geoscixyz/eosc350website/index.rst

  .. note:: `Teams`_ for TBL have been created.

- .. note:: `TBL 1 Individual`_ online quizz is available through the course schedule.
+ .. note:: `TBL 1 Individual`_ online quizz is available here and through the course schedule.
 Due September 12th 2018.

 .. _TBL 1 Individual: https://goo.gl/forms/ZFUiIKNZWTktetWJ3